DjangoGirls/tutorial/en/python_installation/instructions.md

 <!--sec data-title="Install Python: Windows" data-id="python_windows" data-collapse=true ces-->

 First check whether your computer is running a 32-bit version or a 64-bit version of Windows, on the "System type" line of the System Info page.
 To reach this page, try one of these methods:
-* Press the Windows key and start to type `System Information`.
-The menu should bring it up as best match within 3 letters.
-Click on it or press enter to accept it.
+* Search the Windows Start menu for "System Information".
+To do that, click the Start button or press the Windows key, then begin to type `System Information`.
+It will start making suggestions as soon as you type.
+You can select the entry once it shows up.
 * Open your Control Panel from the Windows menu, then navigate to System & Security, then System
 * Press the Windows button, then navigate to Settings > System > About
 * Press the Windows key and Pause/Break key at the same time